floswald/floswald.github.io-bk/README.md

 floswald's website
 ==================

 This is a jekyll served website statically hosted on github.
 I followed the steps in [http://svmiller.com/blog/2015/08/create-your-website-in-jekyll/](svmiller's blog) and changed his template to my liking.

+serve the website locally with `bundle exec jekyll serve -w`